Here is a list of the commonly asked questions about Mounjaro. These questions are grouped into the following categories:

-However, because Mounjaro is associated with significant weight loss, it is likely to get tested in these conditions in the near future.
+However, because Mounjaro is associated with significant weight loss, it is likely to get tested in these conditions shortly.

 How does Mounjaro work?

-Mounjaro work by acting as GLP-1 and GIP.
+Mounjaro works by acting as GLP-1 and GIP.
 Both these drugs help regulate blood glucose by stimulating insulin release when the blood glucose levels are high.

 In addition, with its GLP-1 activity, it slows stomach motility and makes a person feel full all the time.
 Hence it is associated with a significant loss of appetite and cravings for food.